KasperFyhn/generative-ai-course/Skills/Role assignment.md

 # Role Assignment

-## Importance of Role Assignment
+Defining a role you want the GAI to take on in responding can help you obtain results that align with your expectations.
+You can instruct the GAI to act as an informative source, a creative collaborator, a critical assessor, or in any other specific capacity.

-Defining the role you want the GAI to play in responding is crucial for obtaining results that align with your expectations.
+An assigned role will most often implicitly contain a specification of [style and tone](/Skills/Style%20and%20tone.md) as well as world perspectives, background knowledge and stance towards opinions and subjects.

-When assigning a role to the GAI, consider whether you need it to act as an informative source, a creative collaborator, or in any other specific capacity.
+Whether you need to do role assignment depends on the situation and what you are trying to achieve.

 ## Examples